Splode/hackwild/_drafts/generating-project-documentation-with-git-log.md

 91b98b5 fix: set image max width
 ```

 We can write this information to a changelog by directing output and appending to a file.
-In this example, we'll append it to a changelog.
-This will append the contents of `git log` to the `CHANGELOG` file, or create it if it doesn't exist.
+In this example, we’ll append it to a changelog.
+This will append the contents of git log to the `CHANGELOG` file, or create it if it doesn’t exist.

 ```bash
 git log --oneline v0.7.0...v0.7.1 >> CHANGELOG
 ```

 A benefit of generating release notes in this way is that GitHub will hyperlink commit hashes in release notes to the actual commit.
-This provides a convenient way to navigate to different points in a codebase's history.
+This provides a convenient way to navigate to different points in a codebase’s history.

 ### Customize Log Format

-The output from `git log` can be customized in a number of ways.
-In this example, we're going to slightly alter the format of the log output so that it better integrates with markdown.
-Each log entry is essentially an item in a list of commits, so we'll add a leading `-` to each line item, allowing the log to be displayed as an unordered list in markdown.
+Customizing the git log output is simple.
 Formatting the output involves passing the `--format` flag along with a formatting string and placeholders.

+In this example, we’re going to alter the format of the log output so that it better integrates with markdown.
+Each log entry is an item in a list of commits, so we’ll add a leading `-` to each line item, displaying the log as an unordered list in markdown.
 The `%h` placeholder denotes an abbreviated commit hash and the `%s` placeholder denotes the commit subject (or title).

 ```git
 $ git log --format="- %h %s"